libressl/portable/README.md

 ## Versioning

+Major releases are usually made around the end of April and October.

-LibreSSL portable follows a versioning scheme similar to the OpenBSD project, with the addition of a third number indicating patches/bug fixes: `N.N.P`.
+As of September 2026, LibreSSL portable follows a versioning scheme similar to the OpenBSD project, with the addition of a third number indicating patches/bug fixes: `N.N.P`.

 - `N.N` is incremented for each major release by `0.1` with carry.
   For example, `4.8`, `4.9`, `5.0`, `5.1`, and so on.